bobhilt/tableau-dashboard-demo/README.md

+**Honolulu Data Science Meetup - Thursday November 16**

+Bob Hiltner will demonstrate live how to build an analysis dashboard from scratch in Tableau.
+Using variable parameters and filters, see how Tableau brings a tabular dataset into a beautiful and useful visual framework that gives you a compelling way to tell your data's story.

 **Description of "World Health Indicators - Fertility & Longevity"** Fertility Rate (Data (Fertility-Rate)) vs. Life Expectancy at Birth (Data (Life-Expectancy-At-Birth)).
 Color shows details about Region (Metadata - Countries (Country-Metadata)).
 Size shows Population.
 Details are shown for Country Name (Metadata - Countries (Country-Metadata)).
 The view is filtered on Region (Metadata - Countries (Country-Metadata)), which excludes Null.
 Marks